JIMMY & RYAN OF "PROVISION" (MEDIA)

 Jimmy: I think Ryan covered some of the work we are doing with House of DSM.
-Getting involved with our community is definitely something we want to do more of in the future and I think video has become a perfect platform to help us do that.
+Getting involved with our community is definitely something we want to do more of in the future and I think the video has become a perfect platform to help us do that.

-Since starting the business one of the best things that I’ve learned is that the more you give the more you will receive, and that work done for money is never as satisfying as work done for love.
+Since starting the business one of the best things that I’ve learned is that the more you give the more you will receive, and that work is done for money is never as satisfying as work done for love.

 6.)
 Who do you all look up to besides your parents?